Iowa Voter Registration

 Need Information on Absentee Ballots?

-Absentee Ballots are available at the Ross and Elizabeth Baty Monticello Public Library
+Absentee Ballots request forms are available at the Ross and Elizabeth Baty Monticello Public Library

 Any registered voter in Iowa may request an absentee ballot through their county auditor.